ianobermiller/letkidstravel/posts/santorini/index.md

 ---
-city: "Santorini"
+city: 'Santorini'
-country: "Greece"
+country: 'Greece'
-date: "2014-11-14"
+date: '2014-11-14'
 tags:
-  - "ferry"
+  - 'ferry'
-  - "greece"
+  - 'greece'
-  - "gyro"
+  - 'gyro'
-thumbnail: "images/10275431_10100616339622454_1384821890002551076_o.webp"
+thumbnail: 'images/10275431_10100616339622454_1384821890002551076_o.webp'
 ---

-After we left [Rhodes](http://youngmodernmama.com/2014/11/traveling-abroad-rhodes/ "Traveling Abroad: Rhodes") it was on to the next Greek island, Santorini.
+After we left [Rhodes](http://youngmodernmama.com/2014/11/traveling-abroad-rhodes/ 'Traveling Abroad: Rhodes') it was on to the next Greek island, Santorini.
 Instead of a high speed ferry we took the Blue Star Ferry.
 I highly recommend this line and it is the only way I would travel in the future between islands.
 It is like a cruise ship and very roomy.
 We reserved seats, though I don't think it is worth the extra cost since you can generally find seating throughout.
 Granted we did go in April, so it might be different during the busy summer.

 It was a long ferry ride and we arrived late at night.
 Our hotel, [Villa Fotini](http://santorinivilla.com/), picked us up at 2am and dropped us off out front.
 It was a long, windy road and a bit frightening at night!
 I would never want to drive that.
 After getting to the hotel we were exhausted and found out our room was not ready that night so we would have to move rooms in the morning.
 An inconvenience but doable since we didn't start unpacking.